dy/emmy/README.md

 ### `on(target, event, callback)`

-Bind an event handler to a target.
+Bind an event handler to a target. `event` may contain a class suffix: `click.my-element`.

 ### `on(target, events)`